 29200.
 Undergraduate Reading in Psychology.
 PQ: Students are required to submit the College Reading and Research Course Form.
 Available for either quality grades or for P/F grading.
-This course may be taken for one or two quarters, depending on the size of the project.
 Autumn, Winter, Spring.

 29700.
 Undergraduate Research in Psychology.
 PQ: Students are required to submit the College Reading and Research Course Form.
 Available for either quality grades or for P/F grading.
 Autumn, Winter, Spring.